-(Exhibit D, Aerial Image of Lamton Road Area.) - 152.
-Defendant owns and operates the animal feeding operations located at Zimba Main Farm, Zimba Farm 2, and Zimba Heifers; as a result, they are under common ownership. - 153.
-Zimba Main Farm, Zimba Farm 2, and Zimba Heifers adjoin each other. - 154.
-Zimba Main Farm, Zimba Farm 2, and Zimba Heifers use a common area or system for the disposal of wastes. - 155.
-Zimba Main Farm is a "large CAFO" within the meaning of Mich Admin Code, R 323.2103(g).
+(Exhibit D, Aerial Image of Lamton Road Area.) - 156.
+Defendant owns and operates the animal feeding operations located at Zimba Main Farm, Zimba Farm 2, and Zimba Heifers; as a result, they are under common ownership. - 157.
+Zimba Main Farm, Zimba Farm 2, and Zimba Heifers adjoin each other. - 158.
+Zimba Main Farm, Zimba Farm 2, and Zimba Heifers use a common area or system for the disposal of wastes.

-- 156. Zimba Farm 2 is a "large CAFO" within the meaning of Mich Admin Code, R 323.2103(g). - 157.
-Collectively, in accordance with Mich Admin Code, R 323.2102(i), Zimba Main Farm, Zimba Farm 2, and Zimba Heifers is a "large CAFO" within the meaning of Mich Admin Code, R 323.2103(g). - 158.
-This Court determined that Defendant is a CAFO in opinions and orders dated October 13,2023 and November 21, 2023. - 159.
-Improperly managing the CAFO waste produced at Zimba Dairy threatens nearby waters of the state with serious environmental and public health harms such as contaminated drinking water, surface water unsafe for recreation, and excess nutrients that harm aquatic life and contribute to algae blooms. - 160.
-North Branch White Creek is a water of the state, within the meaning of MCL 324.3101(aa). - 161.
-White Creek is a water of the state, within the meaning of MCL 324.3101(aa). - 162.
-McCallum Drain is a water of the state, within the meaning of MCL 324.3101(aa). - 163.
+- 159. Zimba Main Farm is a "large CAFO" within the meaning of Mich Admin Code, R 323.2103(g). - 160.
+Zimba Farm 2 is a "large CAFO" within the meaning of Mich Admin Code, R 323.2103(g). - 161.
+Collectively, in accordance with Mich Admin Code, R 323.2102(i), Zimba Main Farm, Zimba Farm 2, and Zimba Heifers is a "large CAFO" within the meaning of Mich Admin Code, R 323.2103(g). - 162.
+Improperly managing the CAFO waste produced at Zimba Dairy threatens nearby waters of the state with serious environmental and public health harms such as contaminated drinking water, surface water unsafe for recreation, and excess nutrients that harm aquatic life and contribute to algae blooms. - 163.
+North Branch White Creek is a water of the state, within the meaning of MCL 324.3101(aa). - 164.
+White Creek is a water of the state, within the meaning of MCL 324.3101(aa). - 165.
+McCallum Drain is a water of the state, within the meaning of MCL 324.3101(aa). - 166.
 McCallum Drain is designated for the following uses: (a) agriculture; (b) navigation; (c) industrial water supply; (d) warmwater fishery; (e) other indigenous aquatic life and wildlife; (f) partial body contact recreation; (g) fish consumption; and (h) total body contact recreation from May 1 through October 31.

-- 164. McCallum Drain, at least from Gilford Road south approximately 1,700 feet, is an inland stream within the meaning of MCL 324.30101(i)(ii).
-(Exhibit E, Partial Map of Impacted Resources at Zimba Dairy.) - 165.
+- 167. McCallum Drain, at least from Gilford Road south approximately 1,700 feet, is an inland stream within the meaning of MCL 324.30101(i)(ii).
+(Exhibit E, Partial Map of Impacted Resources at Zimba Dairy.) - 168.
 McCallum Drain, at least from 1,700 feet south of Gilford Road continuing south to beyond Mushroom Road, and additionally from McCallum Drain east on McCallum Drain Branch No. 2, is a wetland, within the meaning of MCL 324.30301(n).
-(Id.) - 166.
-McCallum Drain flows to the North Branch White Creek, which meets the South Branch White Creek and converges to become White Creek, which flows to the Cass River, which flows into the Shiawassee River, which flows to the Saginaw River, and ultimately into Lake Huron at Saginaw Bay. - 167.
-Defendant has approximately 176,000 square feet of sileage storage, which produces a significant amount of sileage leachate, and which Defendant fails to collect and prevent from discharging. - 168.
-Sileage2 is processed and partially fermented plant matter that must be stored at the appropriate moisture level and airtight to allow it to further ferment. - 169.
-Sileage is used as cattle feed. - 170.
-Sileage, through the fermenting process, produces leachate, which is high in nutrients and is acidic.
+(Id.) - 169.
+McCallum Drain flows to the North Branch White Creek, which meets the South Branch White Creek and converges to become White Creek, which flows to the Cass River, which flows into the Shiawassee River, which flows to the Saginaw River, and ultimately into Lake Huron at Saginaw Bay. - 170.
+Zimba Dairy has approximately 176,000 square feet of sileage storage, which produces a significant amount of sileage leachate, and which Defendant fails to collect and prevent from discharging. - 171.
+Corn sileage is a whole corn plant that is processed and partially fermented and must be stored at the appropriate moisture level and airtight to allow it to further ferment. - 172.
+Corn sileage is used as cattle feed. - 173.
+Sileage, through the fermenting process, produces leachate, which is high in nutrients and is acidic. - 174.
+Sileage leachate also exhibits high biochemical oxygen demand, which means that it consumes readily available oxygen in the natural environment.